mirzu/headless-training-book/3_0-intro-to-nodejs.md

 > Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

-## Events, threads, forking, concurrency, what?
+## Events, threads, concurrency, what?

 The traditional concurrency model is to spawn a new child process to serve each connection.
 The parent process will remain available for listening to new connections.
 Each new connection results in the creation of a child process dedicated to it.